 Our primary liquidity needs are related to the funding of general business requirements, including working capital requirements, research and development, and capital expenditures.
-As of December 31, 2020, our principal sources of liquidity were \$218.7 million of cash and cash equivalents and \$13.6 million of total corporate investments.
+As of March 31, 2021, our principal sources of liquidity were \$175.5 million of cash and cash equivalents and \$6.8 million of total corporate investments.
 In July 2019, we entered into and currently maintain a five-year revolving credit agreement.
 This credit agreement provides for a \$250.0 million senior revolving credit facility which may be increased up to \$375.0 million.
-In fiscal 2020, we borrowed \$100.0 million under this credit facility, which remained outstanding as of December 31, 2020.
-Although we currently do not have any anticipated need for this additional liquidity, we utilized the borrowing capacity under our credit agreement in order to provide enhanced financial flexibility due to uncertain market conditions arising from COVID-19.
+In fiscal 2020, we borrowed \$100.0 million under this credit facility, which we repaid in the third quarter of fiscal 2021.
 Refer to Note 8 of the Notes to the Unaudited Consolidated Financial Statements for additional detail on the credit agreement.

 We invest portions of our excess cash and cash equivalents in highly liquid, investment-grade marketable securities.
 These investments consist of commercial paper, asset-backed debt securities, corporate debt issuances and U.S. Treasury securities with credit quality ratings of A-1 or higher.
-As of December 31, 2020, we had not recognized any credit impairment losses related to our investment portfolio.
+As of March 31, 2021, we had not recognized any credit impairment losses related to our investment portfolio.

 In order to grow our business, we intend to increase our personnel and related expenses and to make significant investments in our platform, data centers and general infrastructure.
 The timing and amount of these investments will vary based on our financial condition, the rate at which we add new clients and new personnel and the scale of our module development, data centers and other activities, as well as the extent and duration of COVID-19 on the macro-economic environment.
 Many of these investments will occur in advance of our experiencing any direct benefit from them, which could negatively impact our liquidity and cash flows during any particular period and may make it difficult to determine if we are effectively allocating our resources.
-However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments or further utilize the remaining borrowing capacity under our credit facility to satisfy those needs.
+However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments or utilize the borrowing capacity under our credit facility to satisfy those needs.